gramener/gramex/gramex/apps/guide/auth/README.md

 ## Email Auth

 **v1.38**.
+[EmailAuth](#emailauth) allows any user with a valid email ID to log in.
+This is a convenient alternative to [DBAuth](#dbauth).
+Users do not need to sign-up.
+Administrators don't need to provision accounts.
+Gramex can [restrict access](#authorization) just based on just their email ID or domain.

 EmailAuth sends a one-time password (OTP) via email for users to log in.
 It does not store any password permanently.

 This requires an [email service](../e,ail/).
 Here is a sample configuration: